Coherent Breaks Ground on Texas InP Fab With NVIDIA's $2B

 Key insights

-- The $50M CHIPS commitment is a Letter of Intent; Coherent and Commerce must still conclude a binding funding agreement before any disbursement.
+- The $50M CHIPS Act award is a Letter of Intent; a binding funding agreement must still be separately negotiated and signed before any funds disburse.

 Why this matters